codeforamerica/city-analytics-dashboard/README.md

     GA_WEBSITE_URL=www.yoursite.com
 ```

-Then, once you've added that file, you can simple run
+Then, once you've added that file, you can simply run

 ```
     foreman start -e .env